AdjiDev/simplybot/README.md

 - & me :)

-I have been works lonely for 7 hours making this libary and i forgot to touch some grass outside
+I have been works lonely for 7 hours making this libary and i forgot to touch some grass outside so give me:
+- fork this reposity
+- click the star

 `adjidev 2024`